Falamansa: History

 Falamansa's history begins in 1998, the last day of registration for the 3rd Mackenzie Music Festival.
 Tato, now the band's author and vocalist, was a forró DJ and already had some compositions of his own.
 Decided to inscribe one of them ("Asas") at the festival.
 However, he did not have a band.
 Four days later Falamansa, which had not existed before, was among the 20 summons of the 160 groups enrolled in the festival.
-Tato remembered Alemão a DJ friend who played zabumba.
-German, in turn, called the neighbor, Dezinho, who played triangle.
+Tato remembered Alemão, a DJ friend who played zabumba.
+Alemão, in turn, called the neighbor, Dezinho, who played triangle.

 Along with them, a flautist and a bass player who were part of the band's first lineup.
 They rehearsed two evenings and "Asas" won the second place in the event.
 Then came the experienced Josivaldo Leite, Waldir do Acordeão, who had already played with names like Oswaldinho do Acordeão and Jorge de Altinho.
 It was then complete the formation of the band that never changed.
 A Brazilian publisher called Deckdisc listened to the independent CD they recorded in January 2000 and released Deixa Entrar, distributed by Abril Music.
 The band started playing every Tuesday at the Remelexo house in Pinheiros, São Paulo.

 They released "Essa é pra você" in 2001.
 In 2003, the group released the third album of their career.
 Simples Mortais, as it was titled, has as its flagship the song "100 Anos", which won a music video.
 The fourth album, "Um dia perfeito", was released in 2004, with unpublished songs like "Tempo de paz" and some re-recordings such as "Sete Meninas" by Dominguinhos, which was already part of the band's repertoire.